 Emily Jenkins is an established, international dance artist with an embedded social and wellbeing practice.
 She designs, implements and artistically leads life enhancing dance initiatives.

-Emily has worked in dance for over fifteen years, and in that time has created and delivered countless opportunities for dance engagement with both cultural and health organisations.
-Her practice fosters unity, and is centred around release, reciprocity and joy.
+She has worked in dance for nearly two decades, and in that time has created and delivered countless opportunities for dance engagement with both cultural and health organisations.
+Her practice fosters unity and depth of connection, and is centred around release, reciprocity and joy.

-In 2016 Emily founded Move Dance Feel, a company offering dance to women living with and beyond cancer, and works closely with cancer support services to incorporate dance into their care programmes.
-As part of Move Dance Feel’s advocacy work and the training programmes they provide Emily is spearheading an international #danceincancercare movement, creating a network of artists, researchers, healthcare professionals and students operating in this space.
+In 2016 Emily founded Move Dance Feel, a company offering dance to women living with and beyond cancer.
+She is now spearheading an international #danceincancercare movement, creating a network of artists, researchers, healthcare professionals and students operating in this space.

-With a particular interest in addressing inequality through dance Emily created Women Who Dance in 2023, as a way of providing safe and creative spaces for all women.
-The initiative aims to reduce stress and loneliness among women, foster fear rebellion, and encourage physical and mental expansion.
+With a particular interest in addressing inequality through dance Emily created Women Who Dance in 2023, as a way of providing safe and creative spaces for all women; reducing stress and loneliness, cultivating joy, and encouraging physical and mental expansion.

-Emily graduated with a BA (Hons) degree in Performing Arts, Culture and Communication from Oxford Brookes University, receiving the Keith Andrews prize for excellence in Performing Arts.
-Following which she gained a Postgraduate Diploma in Community Dance and a Masters degree in Creative Practice from Trinity Laban Conservatoire of Music and Dance.
-She is also a qualified vinyasa yoga teacher.
+She has a BA (Hons) degree in Performing Arts, Culture and Communication, and received a Keith Andrews prize for ‘excellence in Performing Arts’.
+She also holds a Postgraduate Diploma in Community Dance, and a Masters degree in Creative Practice from Trinity Laban Conservatoire of Music and Dance.
+Alongside her dance practice, Emily is a vinyasa yoga teacher, a grief tending guide, a breath and movement facilitator, and a co-creator of ‘Returning to Wholeness’ retreats.

 Instagram: